wp-plugins/very-simple-knowledge-base/readme.txt

 It uses the default WP categories and posts.

-Use shortcode [knowledgebase-three] or [knowledgebase] to display your categories and posts in 3 or 4 columns on a page.
+Use shortcode [knowledgebase-three] or [knowledgebase] to display your PARENT CATEGORIES and all posts in 3 or 4 columns on a page.

+Use shortcode [knowledgebase-three-subcats] or [knowledgebase-subcats] to display your PARENT AND SUB CATEGORIES and all posts in 3 or 4 columns on a page.

 In mobile screens 2 columns.

 Because I have used css selector 'nth-of-type' it might not display 100% in IE8 and older.